ewaldmire/ascender/docs/docsite/rst/userguide/credentials.rst

 .. index::
     pair: credentials; how they work

-climber uses SSH to connect to remote hosts (or the Windows equivalent).
-In order to pass the key from climber to SSH, the key must be decrypted before it can be written a named pipe. climber then uses that pipe to send the key to SSH (so that it is never written to disk).
+ascender uses SSH to connect to remote hosts (or the Windows equivalent).
+In order to pass the key from ascender to SSH, the key must be decrypted before it can be written a named pipe. ascender then uses that pipe to send the key to SSH (so that it is never written to disk).

-If passwords are used, climber handles those by responding directly to the password prompt and decrypting the password before writing it to the prompt.
+If passwords are used, ascender handles those by responding directly to the password prompt and decrypting the password before writing it to the prompt.

 .. (commented out from note above, add back once api guide is extended again) Refer to :ref:`Unified Job List API Endpoint <unified_job_list>` in the |atapi| for more information.